Colleges & universities: a constant in American history | by David A. Tomar

 Harvard is also not the only ‘first’ among Massachusetts colleges.
 Founded in 1837, Mount Holyoke College is the oldest continuously operated women’s college in the United States.
 The South Hadley-based liberal arts school was the first of the so-called Seven Sisters and the model from which many of its siblings would be adapted.

 With 30 public schools and 86 non-profit private schools, residents of this third most densely populated state do have plenty of options.
 In fact, the state’s small liberal arts colleges are just as reputable.
-Wellesley College, Amherst College, and Williams College give Massachusetts a fairly untouchable claim on U.S. News & World Report’s Top Five Liberal Arts Colleges.
+Wellesley College, Amherst College, and Williams College give Massachusetts a fairly untouchable claim on U.S. News and World Report’s Top Five Liberal Arts Colleges.
 Indeed, Williams holds the highest spot in today’s rankings.

 Home to roughly 2000 students, the school that was founded in 1793 offers one of the most direct windows into New England’s revolutionary era.
 Its library houses first editions of the Declaration of Independence, the U.S. Constitution, and the Bill of Rights, among countless other remarkable artifacts.